Judge tosses Pai voter fraud case

 The election was Queens’ only Republican primary this summer, and comes at a time when Council District 20 — which includes Downtown Flushing and has an Asian-American majority population — is becoming increasingly conservative.

-Caloras previously denied a request by Pai’s attorney, John Ciampoli, to dismiss the case; Ciampoli subsequently motioned to reargue the case, which was granted.
+Caloras previously denied a request by Pai’s attorney, John Ciampoli, to dismiss the case; Ciampoli then made a motion to reargue it, which was granted.

-The Chronicle reported Thursday that evidence shared by Chen’s lawyer, Aaron Foldenauer, suggests that at least four people associated with the Pai campaign may have cast absentee ballots in other voters’ names.
-Since publishing that story, the Chronicle has obtained further documents suggesting that a fifth Pai staffer may have, as well.
+The Chronicle reported last Thursday that evidence shared by Foldenauer suggests that at least four people associated with the Pai campaign may have cast absentee ballots in other voters’ names.
+Since publishing that story online last Thursday, the Chronicle has obtained further documents suggesting that a fifth Pai staffer may have, as well.

 But Caloras said many of those documents had not yet been filed with the court, and therefore, that Chen did not show evidence that would change the result of the election.